thiagoluna/turno-php-vuejs-bank-system/README.md

 ## 🚀 Laravel features used in this application
 - Migration, Factory, Seeder, FormRequest, Mutator, Job, Observer, Middleware.
--

 ## 🚀 VueJS features used in this application
-- Vue Router, Vuex, Snotify
+- Vue Router, Vuex, Snotify, Axios, V-Mask

 ## 🗃️ Database
 - MySQL